-We’re pleased to announce an exciting new funding partnership with the Innovation Investment Alliance (IIA) to expand our growing network of Community Health Promoters (CHPs) in Uganda and support our vision of providing every mother and child across the developing world with life-saving health services.
+We’re pleased to announce an exciting new funding partnership with the Innovation Investment Alliance (IIA) to expand our growing network of community health workers (CHWs) in Uganda and support our vision of providing every mother and child across the developing world with life-saving health services.

 IIA is a dynamic funding and learning partnership between the Skoll Foundation and USAID’s Global Development Lab, with support from Mercy Corps.
 IIA aims to create systems-level change across sectors and geographies and draw out lessons on scaling that are applicable to the social enterprise community and inform the ongoing conversation on how to create sustainable impact at scale.
 To date, IIA has invested $50 million in eight proven, transformative social enterprises to support their path to scale.

 Over the course of four years, Living Goods will receive over $1.4 million to propel the widespread adoption of effective community health in Uganda and beyond.
 With support from IIA, Living Goods will expand overage in Uganda by more than 20 percent—further bridging the gap between high-quality health services and families who need them most.
 The expansion will be equivalent to 400 new Living Goods CHWs serving a population of nearly 300,000 people.
 This growth will have a powerful demonstration effect as we chart our path to national scale in Uganda.

 Additionally, IIA will support learnings and innovations that will help accelerate progress toward the long-term vision of bringing quality health care to every community.
 Living Goods will launch and test a number of initiatives designed to increase the health impact, cost-effectiveness, and replicability of our community health solution.
 This will include the expansion of our nutritional offerings to prevent childhood stunting, launch of a payment-by-results funding mechanism to attract long-term funding for community health, development of new collaborations with implementing partners, and more.